danielyu925/Trapezoid_Randering_Engine/README.md

 <img src="/File/figure/trapezoid_example.png">

-In this design, we used the multiplier instead of the divider to calculate the boundary coordinate.
+In this design, we used the multiplier instead of the divider to calculate the line equation ax + by = c.
+And further to get the boundary x coordinate with the corporate y coordinate.
 Using the multiplier decreases the design area and saves power.

 The clock period of the TRE is 8.2 (ns).
 The total area is 24603.81257 (um^2).
 The dynamic power is 0.7302462(mW), and the static power is 0.022291(mW).